MichielNoback/java_gitbook/05_web/sessions.md

 }
 ```

+Above the class declaration you see the `@WebServlet(urlPatterns = "/login")` annotation which tells the application server to route all requests to the URL `/login` to this servlet class.

-The `doPost()` method creates a session object.
-Next, it checks the session status and proceeds: if new (or empty), check user credentials.
-Else, go directly to the main page - why check credentials if the user already is logged in?
+The `doPost()` method -which has several code smells (do you know which)- creates a session object.
+Next, it checks the session status and proceeds.
+If it is new (or empty): check user credentials.
+Else: go directly to the main page - why check credentials if the user already is logged in?
 The `authenticate()` method is a dummy of course.
-We'll visit that part in the post of authentication on database interaction because -obviously- user data are stored in a database and are never hard-coded.
-If successful, the user is forwarded to the sites' main page:
+We'll visit that part of authentication in the post on database interaction because -obviously- user data are stored in a database and are never hard-coded.
+If authentication is successful, the user is forwarded to the sites' main page:

 ```html
 <!DOCTYPE html SYSTEM "http://www.thymeleaf.org/dtd/xhtml1-strict-thymeleaf-4.dtd">